ibm-cloud-docs/app-configuration/ac-integrate-sdk.md

 Evaluation SDKs fetch the latest configuration data from the {{site.data.keyword.appconfig_short}} service and ensure that any change in the service configuration is made available to your application in real time.

 Admin SDKs can be used to create and manage configurations for Environments, Collections, Feature flags, Properties, and Segments.
-As an option to {{site.data.keyword.Bluemix_notm}} Dashboard or {{site.data.keyword.Bluemix_notm}} CLI, Admin SDKs can be used to programmatically manage your service configuration from within your application.
+As an option to {{site.data.keyword.cloud_notm}} Dashboard or {{site.data.keyword.cloud_notm}} CLI, Admin SDKs can be used to programmatically manage your service configuration from within your application.

 The currently available Go language Admin SDK integrates with your Go application.